 What is the primary qualification I have to meet in order to attend the training?

 You must identify as a person in recovery from mental illness or mental illness with a co-occurring substance use disorder who has received behavioral health services and has at least one (1) ongoing and continuous year in recovery from mental illness or co-occurring disorders.
-Please read the Peer Support Specialist Training Guide to learn about additional qualifications that are required to attend the training.
+Please read the Peer Support Specialist Training Guide, linked at the bottom of the page, to learn about additional qualifications that are required to attend the training.

 What should I do before applying to the training?

 Be sure to read the Peer Support Specialist Training Guide in full and take the self-assessment at the end of the guide.
 It's very important for you to educate yourself about the training and profession you are pursuing.